Our social dilemma and what we should be focusing on

 There are arguments to say we need to shift away from this paradigm.
 There is a revival of calls for companies to benefit stakeholders.
 This includes stakeholders as customers, employees, the environment and in some cases the broader communities in which companies operate.
 This is referred to as Stakeholderism.
 An “ism” used more in academic circles, particularly in business law, management and governance.

 The overwhelming focus on maximising shareholder value leads to externalities.
 Its a cold rationalisation that can have dire consequences.
 This might be facebook’s impact on democratic elections.
 Or the addiction and dopamine depletion through the use of smart-ass phone apps.
 Events in recent history also illustrate this.
 Think of the Union Carbide Bhopal disaster where over half a million people were exposed to tons of the deadly methyl isocyanate gas.
 Or toxic waste being dumped into rivers in Papua New Guinea by Australian multinational BHP with the OK-TEDI mine.
 Impacting the livelihood of thousands, destroying species habitat that will likely never recover.
 There are soo many similar instances.
 All the laws and corporate social responsibility have not done much to stop this.
-Teams of lawyers and backdoor deals make legal rules a blunt stick to deal with this systems problem.
+Teams of lawyers, PR and backdoor deals mean legal rules are a blunt stick to deal with these systems problems.

 But maybe changing the goals of these systems will help.
 This might mean changing a few lines in laws where the responsibilities of directors are defined.
 The U.S business roundtable in August 2019 declared it’s time for companies to consider the value delivered to shareholders.
 Klaus Schwab, the founder of the World Economic Forum, jumped on the bandwagon.
 Proclaiming that we need businesses to “fully embrace stakeholder capitalism.”
 Now, the theme of the 2020 Davos conference is the #GreatReset, “Stakeholders for a Cohesive and Sustainable World.”
 I maintain a healthy dose of skepticism that this is going to be more than PR.
 But I’ll give the benefit of the doubt here.
 Particularly when calls are being made for more participatory approaches to defining what all this means and what courses of action to take.
-We have to remember they are not all sociopaths and narcissists at that level of the establishment.
+I have to regularly remind myself that sociopaths and narcissists are representative of everyone in the echelons of power.